 Getting access to your scholarship without having a Swedish bank account

-If you have an internal scholarship paid by Umeå University we can transfer your money to a bank account in your home country if you have one.
-This is not possible for external scholarships where the stipend is paid directly to you and is not handled by Umeå Universit.
+Scholarships paid by Umeå University can be transferred to a bank account in your home country if you have one.
+This is not possible for external scholarships since the scholarship is paid directly from the funder to you.
+The funder decides about the payment routine.

 For example; Kempestiftelserna requires that you have a Swedish bank account and do not accept any other account.
 Since the time for handling your application for an id-number and id-card can take a long time we recommend you to have a plan for you economic situation during the first weeks.